CanonicalLtd/maas-docs/en/api.md

 ------------------------------------------------------------------------

-Deletes a machine with the given system ID.
+Deletes a machine with the given system\_id.

 Note: A machine cannot be deleted if it hosts pod virtual machines.
 Use `force` to override this behavior.
 Forcing deletion will also remove